davidmuraya/gemma3/README.md

 ## Project Overview

 This repository contains a single Python script, `main.py`, that provides a local conversational interface to an Ollama model (`gemma3:4b`) with built-in tool-calling capabilities.

 Gemma3 uses pythonic function calling. https://www.philschmid.de/gemma-function-calling

+This is quite different approach from the OpenAI-style function calling with json schema.

 You can read about pythonic function calling here: https://huggingface.co/blog/andthattoo/dria-agent-a

 The script: